-The Cotanic LED Motion Sensor Light Strip isn’t flexible like most other light strips.
-It provides a 10-foot area in which the motion sensor can detect movement and automatically turn on the LED light strip.
+Though it isn’t flexible like most other light strips., Cotanic’s illuminates a 10-foot area in which the motion sensor can detect movement and automatically turn it on.
 After 18 seconds of inactivity within the 10-foot range, the light strip shuts off.
 The high-density light strip can be attached or removed from its magnetic mount for easy recharging through a USB port, eliminating the need for electrical wires.

 The ultra-thin form is specifically designed for closets to provide light in dark spaces.
 The glare-free diffusion plate makes it an ideal nighttime guide, preventing you from being blinded when it automatically activates.

-Sunco’s 10-pack of recessed LED downlights is one of the best closest lighting systems for larger walk-in closets that require more than one light fixture.
+Sunco Lighting’s recessed LED downlights represent one of the best closest lighting systems for larger walk-in closets.
 These LEDs have a baffle trim that diffuses light and creates a softer and more pleasant viewing experience.
 Their 90-degree flood beams can illuminate wide areas.

-These 10-watt Energy Star LEDs lights are equivalent to 60-watt incandescents, and shine with 3,000-Kelvin warm white tone.
-These Suncos are also dimmable, have a lifespan of about 35,000 hours and come with a 7-year warranty.
+These 10-watt Energy Star LEDs lights are equivalent to 60-watt incandescents and shine with 3,000-Kelvin warm white tone.
+These bulbs are also dimmable and have a lifespan of about 35,000 hours.

 This track lighting system is compatible with Globe Electric’s dimmer switch (sold separately).
-Though it requires hardwiring, the Grayson fixture comes with all necessary mounting hardware.
-Available with three, four or six track heads.
+Though it requires hardwiring, rest assured the fixture comes with all necessary mounting hardware.

 Light Blue USA’s dimmable LED ceiling light works well in larger closets, and its minimalist, brushed-nickel exterior looks great with almost any style of décor.
 The fixture is available in three lighting tone options (warm, cool, or daylight-toned) to suit your preference.
 It uses 15-watt LED light bulbs, which are long lasting and energy efficient.
 This fixture requires a hardwire installation and can be paired with an LED dimmer switch.